4ka0/kikai_honyaku/README.md

 # Kikai Honyaku

-A webapp that displays machine translation results obtained from:
+A webapp that displays machine translation results for comparison purposes.

+Machine translations are obtained by calling the following APIs:
 * Google Translate
-* Microsoft Translator, and
+* Microsoft Translator
 * Amazon Translate

 ### Built using: